SomethinG FeraL

 The forest/wildlife

 From a young age, I was taught by my family to respect the forest and even worship it in a way, as the gigantic, ancient thing that it is.
-Where I grew up, in the far-north, the forest is all encompassing, evergreen as far the eye can see.I have a quiet fascination with it and every lifeform it is both mother and home to.
+Where I grew up, in the far-north, the forest is all encompassing, evergreen as far the eye can see.I have an honest fascination with the forest and every lifeform it is both mother and home to.
 The most common thing you'll see in my photography is kilometres upon kilometres of pines, and wildlife, big and small.
 I hike often around my town so when the queue is low I usually fill it with non-descriptive forest pics.My region has taiga/boreal forests, as well as permafrost + glacial erratics.

 Death and the abandoned